Skip to content

 How Knowing Your Hair Type Can Transform Your Style

-Additionally, minimizing the use of heat styling tools is crucial to prevent damage and maintain the health and luster of your hair.
+Additionally, minimising the use of heat styling tools is crucial to prevent damage and maintain the health and luster of your hair.

 From Straight to Coily: Navigating Through Four Types of Hair